 Parenting Time

 Parenting time refers to the time that a child is in a person’s care.
 It can include time that the child is not physically with the person.
-For example, if a party with parenting time hired a babysitter during their time with the child, it would still be considered their parenting time.
+For example, if a party with parenting time hired a babysitter during their time with the child, it is still their parenting time.

 Parenting Arrangements